 How Airmen & Women Can Enroll at The Community College of the Air Force

+Being active duty in the Air Force means that you are also afforded opportunities to continue your education while serving.
+How?
+Through the Community College of the Air Force.
 The Community College of the Air Force (CCAF) is a worldwide multi-campus community college established to meet the educational needs of the Air Force’s enlisted personnel.

 CCAF partners with over 108 affiliated Air Force schools, 82 Education Service Offices located worldwide, and more than 1,500 civilian academic institutions to serve approximately 300,000 active, guard, and reserve enlisted personnel.
 This makes CCAF the world’s largest community college system.
 The college annually awards over 22,000 associate in applied science degrees from 68 degree programs.